 - Once the tenants move out, the landlord needs to take steps to re-rent the apartment.
 These steps are the normal steps the landlord takes when renting an apartment.
 The landlord does not need to rent the now-vacant apartment before other units that might be available to rent, but it does have to be offered to prospective tenants, in the way that rentals are normally available to prospective renters.

 - The landlord can charge tenants for lease obligations they didn't fulfill.
 Some examples of legal charges are: rent for the time that the unit was vacant, utilities for the bare minimum to keep the home safe, and other monetary obligations made clear in the lease.
-The landlord cannot charge for: time spent re-renting the apartment (it's assumed to be the normal cost of doing business), rent for time in which the landlord did repairs (repairs which didn't have anything to do with broken-lease tenants), rent for time in which the landlord was not making the unit available to prospective renters.
+The landlord cannot charge for: time spent re-renting the apartment (it's assumed to be the normal cost of doing business), rent for time in which the landlord did repairs (when the outgoing tenants didn't cause the need for those repairs), rent for time in which the landlord was not making the unit available to prospective renters.

 So, what exactly is "Mitigation?"
 It's part of the above process where the landlord is required to make a broken-lease-unit available for re-rental.
 Mitigation is when a landlord lessens the amount of money that a tenant owes (mitigation technically means "reducing the severity"), by taking normal/reasonable steps to allow another prospective tenant to rent the property under similar lease terms.

 Here are the laws that make us think these things:

 Wis.
 Stat.
 704.29 is the law that defines mitigation, and the steps that the landlord must take.
 Some highlights include: